GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Verifiable_Paper_Server.md

 ### Mandatory

- - *[BVS\_VPS\_Log]* The VPS must securely log persistent data in an immutable, append-only manner.
+ - *[BVS-VPS-Log]* The VPS must securely log persistent data in an immutable, append-only manner.
- - *[BVS\_VPS\_Record]* The VPS must record associations between cryptographic commitments to digital interpretations of a ballot and SHIELD dielets embedded in paper receipts stating such commitments.
+ - *[BVS-VPS-Record]* The VPS must record associations between cryptographic commitments to digital interpretations of a ballot and SHIELD dielets embedded in paper receipts stating such commitments.
- - *[BVS\_VPS\_Evidence]* The VPS must send associations between commitments and dielets to the *Evidence Server*.
+ - *[BVS-VPS-Evidence]* The VPS must send associations between commitments and dielets to the *Evidence Server*.
- - *[BVS\_VPS\_ChallengeResponse]* The VPS must issue challenges to and authenticate responses from SHIELD dielets.
+ - *[BVS-VPS-ChallengeResponse]* The VPS must issue challenges to and authenticate responses from SHIELD dielets.
+ - *[BVS-VPS-Authentication]* The VPS must securely authenticate bidirectionally with both the *Evidence Server* and the *Ballot Scanning Device* prior to transmitting or receiving any non-authentication data.
+ - *[BVS-VPS-Communication]* The VPS must ensure that all communications between itself and both the *Evidence Server* and *Ballot Scanning Device* are secure.

 ### Optional

-- *[BVS\_VPS\_Compare]* The VPS should be able to accept a log of associations from an *Evidence Server* and compare them against its internal records, flagging any and all discrepancies for review by the *Electoral Commission*.
+- *[BVS-VPS-Compare]* The VPS should be able to accept a log of associations from an *Evidence Server* and compare them against its internal records, flagging any and all discrepancies for review by the *Electoral Commission*.
-- *[BVS\_VPS\_ReuseWork]* The VPS should be implemented in a manner based off of the reference SHIELD server with a consideration towards reusing code if useful.
+- *[BVS-VPS-ReuseWork]* The implementation of the VPS should reuse work from the reference SHIELD serves as much as is useful.

 ## Documentation